Lynx-Huang/allxonTest/docs/Create a Plugin.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-For simple, we don't make a Plugin from scratch.
-Let's modify and build a Plugin from [Hello Plugin](https://github.com/allxon/plugIN-hello).
+Plugin creation is made easy with [Hello Plugin](https://github.com/allxon/plugIN-hello) — you can modify and create a plugin from this plugin package without having to develop a new one from scratch.

 ```
 git clone --recurse-submodules https://github.com/allxon/plugIN-hello.git
 ```

-## Apply a Plugin Credential
+## Apply for a Plugin Credential

-First, [Contact us](https://www.allxon.com/) to apply a `plugin_credential.json` file.
-With the key, Allxon portal can recognize your Plugin, and make sure your data is signed and safed.
+To get started, [contact us](https://www.allxon.com/contact-allxon-octo) to apply for a `plugin_credential.json` file.
+Your data is signed and safe with such plugin identity, and Allxon Portal can recognize your plugin for data transmission

-Here is a example of `plugin_credential.json`:
+Here is an example of `plugin_credential.json`:

 ```json
 {